joyeecheung/test-module-condition/README.md

       // On new version of Node.js, both require() and import get the ESM version "module": "./index.js",
       // On older version of Node.js, where "module" and require(esm) are not supported,
-      // use the transpiled CJS version for require() "require": "./dist/index.cjs"
+      // use the transpiled CJS version for require().
+Library authors decide
+      // to drop support for older versions of Node.js when they think it's time.
+      "require": "./dist/index.cjs"
     },
     // On any other environment, or when it's imported on older version of Node.js,